Find a Qualified Attorney Near You

 - Evidence that the adoptive parent had two years of legal custody

-- Evidence that the adoptive parent had two years of physical custody (i.e. time in which the child lived with the adoptive parent and the adoptive parent exercised parental control)
+- Evidence that the adoptive parent had two years of physical custody (i.e., time in which the child lived with the adoptive parent and the adoptive parent exercised parental control)

 Next Steps

-Contact a qualified immigration attorney to help you with visa procedures.
+Contact a qualified immigration attorney to help you get the best results possible.